Maxcyber86/lexware-office-3cx/README.md

 - The company name is deliberately part of the **display name**, so it appears on desk phones and in missed-call emails — 3CX shows only the name there, not a separate company field.
-- Phone numbers are normalized to **E.164**; a last-8-digits fallback catches formatting differences (only on an unambiguous match).
+- Phone numbers are normalized to **E.164** for matching; a last-8-digits fallback catches formatting differences.
+If several records share those digits, the fallback only resolves when they all carry the same full number.
-- Invisible bidi/zero-width control characters that Lexware sometimes adds around numbers are stripped from the display.
+- 3CX inserts the caller number into the lookup URL without encoding, so a leading `+` arrives as a space.
+The connector restores it before matching.
+- Numbers returned to 3CX are cleaned and uniform: domestic numbers in national format without spaces (`01515550100`, the format German trunks deliver), foreign numbers in E.164 (`+41791234567`).
+No-break spaces and invisible bidi/zero-width characters that Lexware sometimes adds are removed — with them, 3CX does not add the contact to its phonebook.

 ## Bare-metal (without Docker)